 This process is a form of walking contemplation with an awareness of our surroundings and bodies.
 So, keep this separate from other activities.
 One forest bathing tip that will ensure you get the most from this practice is not bringing your children or walking your dog.
 These are distractions; it’s not a time for conversation, nor is it time for aerobic exercise.
 So refrain from checking your steps on your smartwatch or step tracker.

-The ideal place is an old-growth forest with a variety of native trees and bushes.
-If you cannot find an unspoiled forest, a park is the next best thing.
-If you cannot go outdoors, use the seated method and visualize your favorite landscape, because the practice of mindfulness meditation has benefits of its own.
+The ideal place is an old-growth forest with various native trees and bushes.
+A park is the next best thing if you cannot find an unspoiled forest.
+If you cannot go outdoors, use the seated method and visualize your favorite landscape because mindfulness meditation has benefits of its own.

 This certified forest bathing guide training is easy to learn.
 It combines mindfulness meditation and walking in nature.
 There are some other interesting variations of this method.
 Once you are comfortable with this technique, try Tree Ground and Earthing.
 You will learn to be grounded and centered anywhere.